matthewtole/matthewtole.com/source/blog/2017-02-25-31-things-update-1.html.markdown

 ### Private Goals

-There are still four private ecret goals I have yet to complete, but hoping to get one or two of them done in the next few months!
+There are still four private goals I have yet to complete, but hoping to get one or two of them done in the next few months!

 ## Summary